minisystem/System-100-PS22-PS24/README.md

 ![image](/System 100 PS22-PS24.png?raw=true "PS22-PS24")

 EDA files generated in KiCad 4.0.2.
 Schematic library here: https://github.com/minisystem/MyKicadLibraries/blob/master/MySynthParts.lib

 KiCad GitHub libraries required as well. :/

+0.156" MTA header: Molex part # 0009652088
+trimmers: Bourns 3362P or equivalent

+There are large copper pours top and bottom that were intended to be used as heatsinks, but they are almost certainly inadequate.
+Use a large external heat sink for each power transistor.
+The orignal heatsinks will work fine.

+Mounting holes match original power supply.

 Hardware design by Minisystem: jeff@minisystem.ca

 LICENSE
 =======